pschachte/wybe/WYBE.md

 ```
 region(cartesian(?x1,?y1),cartesian(?x2,?y2)) = reg
 ```
-will deconstruct a region `reg` expressed as two cartesian coordinates.
+will deconstruct a region `reg` expressed as two Cartesian coordinates.

 It is also possible to include input values where outputs are expected, as long as the type supports an equality test.
 This is equivalent to providing an